rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Why should you be intoxicated, my son, with a forbidden woman and embrace the bosom of an adulteress? ^0520

-For a man’s ways are before the eyes of the Lord, and he ponders all his paths. ^0521
+For a man's ways are before the eyes of the LORD, and he ponders all his paths. ^0521

 The iniquities of the wicked ensnare him, and he is held fast in the cords of his sin. ^0522

 He dies for lack of discipline, and because of his great folly he is led astray. ^0523

 My son, if you have put up security for your neighbor, have given your pledge for a stranger, ^0601

 if you are snared in the words of your mouth, caught in the words of your mouth, ^0602

-then do this, my son, and save yourself, for you have come into the hand of your neighbor : go, hasten, and plead urgently with your neighbor. ^0603
+then do this, my son, and save yourself, for you have come into the hand of your neighbor: go, hasten, and plead urgently with your neighbor. ^0603

 Give your eyes no sleep and your eyelids no slumber; ^0604